 Q6 – How will my child’s learning / medical / emotional needs be supported in instrumental lessons?

 A – Any information about these aspects that we have on our school records are not provided for instrumental staff due to changes to legislation relating to GDPR confidentiality.
-If you wish to you can contact your child's instrumental teacher so they can adapt your child’s lessons accordingly to their required needs, likewise they might contact you too.
+If you wish to you can contact your child's teacher directly so they can adapt your child’s lessons accordingly to their required needs, likewise they might contact you too.
 All support provided is specific to each student.

 Q7a – Can I cancel the current term’s instrumental lessons?

-A – Please refer to your instrumental teacher’s terms and conditions and make contact with them to find out if this is possible.
+A – Please refer to your teacher’s terms and conditions and make contact with them to find out if this is possible.

 Q7b - How do I cancel next term's lessons for my child?